 What does it do for your hair?

 Walnut oil is great for both skin and hair.
 It helps with eliminating wrinkles over time and with anti-aging properties that assists your skin, hair, and scalp.
-Walnut oil is amazing alone or in conjunction with other oils for a healthier hair and scalp.
-You can buy walnut oil or you can make it yourself if you have the right tools.
-We have a great recipe just in time for the cooler and dryer temperatures along with how to make your own walnut oil below.
+Walnut oil is amazing alone, or in conjunction with other oils for a healthier hair and scalp.
+You can buy walnut oil, or you can make it yourself--if you have the right tools.
+We have a great recipe just in time for the cooler and dryer temperatures, outlined below.

 How to use walnut oil